Introduction

 Gently slide the silver sim card cover toward the open SIM card door.
 When it clicks and releases, lift and open the SIM cover.

-Close the gray SIM card door.
+Close and lock the SIM cover, then close the gray SIM card door.

 Battery Installation